-But there’s much more to the Dominican Republic than just pretty beaches.
+But there’s much more to the Dominican Republic than just pretty beaches and golf courses in Punta Cana.
 Stick around to discover some awesome Dominican Republic facts you might not have known about.

 Dominicans love baseball!
 So much so that it was declared the country’s national sport back in 1937.
 Outside of the United States, the Dominican Republic produces the highest number of baseball players.